 The importance of bloodlines

-Pinhookers are professionals who make a living by trading horses during this period and using their speculative skills to process information that helps them identify great prospects within a particular year’s crop.
+Pinhookers are professionals who make a living by trading horses during this period and using their experience to process information that helps them identify great prospects within a particular year’s crop.
 Professional bloodstock agents can also be hired by prospective owners looking to breed a productive horse.
-These agents use similar historical bloodline information to identify good breeding andidates that can produce champions.
+These agents use similar historical bloodline information to identify good breeding candidates that can produce champions.

 Individuals seeking to become racehorse owners can outsource the maintenance and training of their horses to a professional trainer and horse farm.
 Horse farms invest in land, infrastructure, labor and consumable resources to provide turnkey maintenance services to horse owners that prefer not to build and manage their own stables.
 These farms charge a fixed fee and oftentimes a percentage of winnings to train and manage the horses in their stables.

 While racehorse ownership is a thrilling experience, it also comes with significant risk.
 A horse with great prospects may never train well enough to race, may race but never win or may not win enough to become a desirable breeding prospect.
 Thousands of horses are purchased each year for significant sums of money only to be retired a few years later because they were unsuccessful in their short careers.
 In such instances, the owners of these horses can potentially lose their entire investment.
 It is common for horse owners to diversify or offset this risk by purchasing multiple horses and/or syndicating the fractional ownership of their horses to investors.